 So, what is something you know the basics of and could teach to someone else?

 Tip #2: Find Something You Want to Learn About

 The second tip is to consider learning something brand new.
 If you don’t have any profitable or technical skills you can teach someone, you actually have a great opportunity in front of you.

 - Ask a Friend.
-Talk to a few of your closest friends and ask them what do you think I’m good at or know a lot about?
+Talk to a few of your closest friends and ask them what you think I’m good at or know a lot about.
 Close friends will know these things about you and usually share them.